Fisixus/SimpleRayTracer/README.md

 same color.

 **Surface Finishes:** The next line contains the number of surface finishes, numF, followed by a sequence of as many lines each containing the description of one set of surface finish parameters.
 The surface finishes are numbered from 0 to numF - 1.
-Each surface finish consists of the following five scalar values: the ambient coeficient ka, diffuse coefficient kd, specular coefficient ks, the shininess a, and reflectivity coefficient kr.
+Each surface finish consists of the following five scalar values: the ambient coeficient ka, diffuse coefficient kd, specular coefficient ks, the shininess a, reflectivity coefficient kr, refraction coefficient kt and n2.

 **Objects:** The next line contains the number of objects, followed by as many lines (one per object).
 Each line starts with two integers.
 The first integer corresponds to the pigment number